 I have an abundance of beautiful fresh basil in my garden.
 Sidebar: PLANT BASIL!
 If you ever make ANYTHING with basil, it is much cheaper and fresher to just pay $2 for a basil plant and plop it in the garden.
 As a matter of fact, you don’t even need a garden.
 You can keep it in a small pot and give it sunlight, water and a little love.
 I am always looking for ways to incorporate basil to spice up any dish.
 This brought me to preparing a grilled fresh Lake Superior white fish with a lemon basil cream sauce.

 We bought the white fish because of its thicker skin, to make it easier for grilling.
 I still always use foil when grill.
 The last thing I want to do is lose a good piece of fish through the grates of the grill.
+I can hear my uncle, in my memories, shouting his usual stuff at me.
+He was an avid fisherman and caught the fish he ate so he had some eccentric views and never stopped reminding us.
+He was the kind of fellow that considered getting into technical details about spincast reel reviews, for example, was small talk for everyone.
+Anyway, thankfully, I decided never to eat fish in front of him again, solves that.

 For the fish: